 The next thing on our agenda was Seomi Garden, which has 9 different European-themed gardens, but unfortunately we couldn’t get to it because construction was blocking the road.
 My guess is that the gardens probably wouldn’t have been in bloom anyways, but I’ve heard that it’s very pretty in the spring.

-For lunch we wanted Seafood, so we just googled a seafood restaurant nearby.
-We ended up going to Jayeon Matjip, which was right on the water.
-It was a cute place, but unfortunately we did not like what we ordered at all!
+For lunch we wanted Seafood, so we googled nearby restaurants and ended up at a place called Jayeon Matjip.
+It was cute and right on the water, but unfortunately we did not like what we ordered at all!
 I’m not sure if our translation app was incorrect, but we definitely didn’t get what we thought we were going to get haha.
 The owner was still very nice, but communication wasn’t easy.

 While in Namhae, you definitely have to go to Sangju Silver Sand Beach.
 You’ll most likely end up passing by it numerous times.
 We took a nice walk on the boardwalk.
 I’m not sure if it’s because we went in off-season or if Covid was still impacting their restaurants, but it seemed like so much was shut down.
 We thought we would definitely eat dinner here, but didn’t find anything so ended up having to look for another restaurant elsewhere.

 We drove back toward German Village and ate at Golden Anchor, which is on the water by a boat pier.
 It my favorite place that we ate at, so I definitely recommend it!
 It has mostly Italian dishes and I was excited that they had wine (most restaurants don’t serve wine).